AraComITServicesGmbH/insomnia-plugin-request-body-prompts/README.md

 ## Features

-- Define variables in your request body using the pattern `<<prompt:Your question here:defaultValue>>`
+- Define prompt variables in your request body using the attribute pattern
+  `<<prompt question='Your question' type='type' default='value' nullable='true'>>`
+- Supports types (`number`, `boolean`, `string`) and nullability
-- Before sending the request, a dialog appears for each unique prompt, allowing you to input values
+- Shows a dialog before sending, allowing input per prompt (with defaults)
-- All prompt variables in the body are replaced by your answers before the request is actually sent
+- All prompt variables in the body are replaced by your answers before the request is sent

 ## Installation